smtifahim/TARA-Ontology-Repository/ontology-files/base/articles-kb/articles-kb-core/README.md

     end
 ```

-### 3. Acupuncture Study OCSI Appraisal
+### 3. Acupuncture Study OCSI Assessment

-Everything about an instance of an Acupuncture Study OCSI Appraisal based on a reported study.
+Everything about an instance of an Acupuncture Study OCSI Assessment based on a reported study.
 Each instance contains  structured quality appraisal of trial reporting, based on the Oregon CONSORT/STRICTA Instrument (OCSI), organized into four scoring categories.

 ```mermaid
 flowchart LR